Answers to All Your Questions About Nova Recovery Center

 You will meet with both your counselor and recovery specialist twice a week.
 In the event that your counselor or recovery specialist is sick or on vacation, one of our qualified staff members will hold sessions at this regularity until their return.

-Do we attend outings?
+Will I attend outings?

 Yes.
 Off-campus activities are scheduled twice monthly and come at no additional cost to treatment.
-These outings may include: bowling, putt-putt golf, a movie, or outdoor activities.
+These outings may include bowling, putt-putt golf, a movie, or outdoor activities.

 Yes.
 Our addiction treatment program incorporates a balanced blend of evidence-based treatment methods, behavioral therapies, and specialized therapies, such as pet therapy and creative arts therapy.

 Yes.
 Recovery Specialists at Nova lead clients through the 12-Step Program by facilitating Big Book groups, spirituality, and awareness groups.
 Recovery Specialists also meet individually with clients twice a week to provide assistance as they actively work through the 12 steps in rehab.

 Will my family be involved in my treatment program?

 Our staff will regularly contact a designated loved one to provide progress updates on your progress through our treatment program.
 We also highly encourage participation in our Family Program, which is a three-day experience that involves the whole family.
 This program promotes familial healing with group therapy sessions, educational lectures, homework assignments, and experiential work.